FREE IMMUNITY BOOSTING SHOPPING LIST & RECIPES + 20% OFF YOUR FIRST PURCHASE! CLICK HERE.

 If you’ve got an afternoon or night-flight, it’s a good idea to get in some movement the morning of your flight.
 Or, if you’ve got a morning flight, be sure to spend some time at the gym, go for a walk, yoga class or stretch the day before to prepare for sitting down for a long period of time.
 When you’re on board, it’s important to keep moving.
 I suggest walking up and down the aisles every few hours to keep your blood moving and to help you avoid developing lazy-itis.

-The morning of a flight, gulp down a large glass of warm filtered water with the juice of half a lemon or apple cider vinegar and a tablespoon of Love Your Gut Powder to kick-start that digestive system and liver into full gear to help you take on whatever the plane may give you.
+The morning of a flight, gulp down a large glass of warm filtered water with the juice of half a lemon or apple cider vinegar and a tsp of Love Your Gut Powder to kick-start that digestive system and liver into full gear to help you take on whatever the plane may give you.

 Another handy tip for flying is bringing a bottle of water with you or buying one after checking through security.
 While you can’t bring a filled bottle with you through security, you can bring an empty water bottle which you can fill up after you’ve checked through security.
 You can also buy a water bottle in the airport after you’ve checked in.